abhilashKaturu/myProfile/movieStars/readMe.md

 In this project, I created a program through which you can check the relation of one movie star to another movie star and how many degrees of seperation they have in between each other.
-This algorithm will find the most shortest path between the two actors.
+This algorithm will use BFS to find the shortest path between the two actors.

 Ex: